Founder & Artistic Director

 Other artists with whom he worked include Donato Sartori, Yoshi Oida, Gennadi Bogdanov, Pierre Byland, Alain Gautré, Eric de Bont, Kevin Crawford and Kaya Anderson (Roy Hart – Voice technique), Mario Gonzáles (Theatre de Soleil) José Luís Gómez (Teatro de La Abadía, Madrid) and Tapa Sudana (Tribuana master and a former actor of Peter Brook’s company).

 He has been a collaborator of Donato Sartori as a movement teacher and an actor for 12 years.
 There he began his exploration of the architecture of gestures and the anthropology of the mask.

 As a writer, he has collaborated with Routledge Publishers with several texts about Contemporary Mask Performance, Commedia dell'Arte of today, Devised Theatre and other aspects related with the Pedagogy of Jacques Lecoq.

-Carlos teaches and performs in English, French, Italian and Spanish. [more]
+Carlos directs, performs and teaches in English, French, Italian and Spanish. [more]